Andrey Andreyevich Rublev is a Russian professional tennis player.

 Andrey Rublev's second serve is underwhelming because of his high number of double faults during matches, as well as being much slower than his first serve.

-Andrey Rublev has been endorsed by Nike for apparel and shoes, Head for racquets, Italian luxury brand Bulgari for watches, and Penhaligon's for perfume.
+Andrey Rublev has been endorsed by Head for racquets, Italian luxury brand Bulgari for watches He used to be endorsed by Wilson for racquets and by Nike for apparel and shoes.